iAbhishek91/google-cloud/Services/COMPUTE-02-app-engine.md

     - Autoscale workload.
     - Low utilization app may run without any charge.
     - GCP SDK provides simple app deployment commands.
     - The runtime is provided by Google.
-The choices are specific version of : Java, Python, PHP and Go.
+The choices are specific version of : Java, Python, PHP , NodeJs, Ruby and Go.
 If you want to code on any other language standard environment is not for you.
 Choose the flexible one.
     - The standard environment also comes with App engine APIs.
     - They also have some restriction as the code runs on an env called as **sandbox**.
 This is software construct which is independent of software, hardware, OS, and runtime.
 This limitation enables standard env to run in a fine grained way.
       - **Limitation of sandbox**